 If you’re like most Americans, stress is something you manage on a regular basis.
-As a country we’re stressed out, and the popularity of yoga and meditation reflect our need for rest and relaxation.
-Peace of mind isn’t always easy to come by, but natural medicine is rediscovering ancient remedies that may help.
-Today we look at a class of herbs called adaptogens, which are gaining widespread attention for their ability to fight stress.
+As a country we’re stressed out, and the increasing popularity of yoga and meditation reflect our need for rest and relaxation.
+Peace of mind isn’t always easy to come by, but rediscovering ancient remedies from natural ingredients may help.
+Let's look at a class of herbs called adaptogens, which are gaining widespread attention for their ability to fight stress.
 We will look at some of the most popular adaptogens and examine some of the science behind how they work.

 - Adaptogens are a special plant category that help regulate stress hormones in the body.